INSURANCE TECH

 Building trust where price usually wins

-An AI-guided layer embedded inside an insurance quote flow - designed to close the trust gap and improve quote-purchase rates, built entirely under ambiguity with no user research, conversion baselines, or internal data access
+An AI-guided layer embedded inside an insurance quote flow — designed to close the trust gap hypothesized to be keeping acquisition flat, built entirely under ambiguity with no user research, conversion baselines, or internal data access.

 Problem & Constraints

-The real signal came from sales; clients binding policies were already asking whether rates would rise next year.
-Not post-purchase anxiety — evidence that the product was failing to build any mental model of how insurance pricing works before the user made a decision.
+The strongest available signal came from sales: clients binding policies were already asking whether rates would rise next year.
+Not post-purchase anxiety — but a pattern that suggested the product may have been failing to build any mental model of how insurance pricing works before the user made a decision.
+It wasn't validated data, but it was directionally consistent and specific enough to design against.

-" I haven't had any claims for years.
+" I haven't had any claims.
 Why are my rates still going up? "

 RECURRING PATTERN - SALES TEAM INSIGHT